 numbers.
 Once again, decals for these numbers were applied on the

-left side of the back and a 'cheat sheet' decal was on the center
+left side of the back and a 'cue card' decal was on the center

 of the back.
 The velcro patch once again would normally appear on